 - a PCBU, which can be either an organisation or an individual

 - a person with management or control of the workplace.

-- be in writing – it’s not compulsory to use a specific form, but we have provided a template for convenience
+- be in writing – it’s not compulsory to use a specific form, but we have provided a sample template

 - state the reasons why the HSR considers the laws are being contravened, or the contravention is likely to continue or be repeated